Postman

 • Key: Authorization

-Make sure to include the word Bearer followed by a space before your key.
+Important: You must manually type the word Bearer followed by a space before pasting your key.

 Connect

 Postman will establish a handshake with the Links server.
-Once connected, the interface will automatically populate the list of available tools (e.g., get-chart-of-accounts, get-accounting-periods) in the middle panel.
+Once connected, the Tools panel in the middle will automatically populate with available functions (e.g., get-chart-of-accounts, search-deal-by-name).

 Executing Tools